|

 age of 16.
 Over the intervening years I have used a wide variety

-of equipment (mostly Rollei and Leica) and have a rather
+of equipment (mostly Rollei and Leica, and now Lumix with Leica lenses) and have a rather

 large collection of images that I have taken all over the world - black